 A - Z

-We implement the Clean Air Act Section 112(r) Accidental Release Prevention Program for all affected sources.
-We conduct site inspections and audits to determine compliance with the risk management program requirements.
+Implements the Clean Air Act Section 112(r), conducts site inspections and audits to determine compliance with the risk management program requirements.

 Acute Disease Epidemiology

 We detect and control communicable diseases and other public health crises by:

 - Supplying data and providing guidance about communicable disease control and prevention

 - Supporting and collaborating with DHEC's Public Health regional staff and healthcare providers